-Lizzie Peabody: So, what happened next?
+Lizzie: So what happened next?

-Molly Horrocks: So, I'm at the point in the stairwell where I could either go up or down and I hear a sound above.
-Just kind of a thud, but it was enough of a sound, I knew it wasn't just a weird building sound.
-It got my attention.
-But again, I was I going somewhere.
-I didn't really think anything of it.
-I was just like, "Oh, that's weird, whatever."
-So, I would go down the stairs and at halfway down the stairs I'm like, "Oh, that was a little weird, because there was no sound after."
-I was thinking, "Well, if there was somebody up there, wouldn't they have said 'hello'?" but there was nothing.
+Molly Horrocks: So I'm at the point in the stairwell where I could either go up or down, and I hear, like, a sound above.
+Just kind of a thud, but it was enough of a sound, I knew it wasn't just like a weird building sound.
+Like, it got my attention.
+But again, I was like, I going somewhere, I didn't really think anything of it.
+I was just like, "Oh, that's weird.
+Like, whatever."
+So I go down the stairs, and at halfway down the stairs I'm like, "Oh, that was a little weird," because there was no sound after.
+I was thinking, like, "Oh, like, if there was somebody up there, like, wouldn't they have said 'Hello?'"
+But there was nothing.
 There was just silence.

-So, I get to the bottom of the stairs, I'm at the door and I hear again this thud sound.
-And this time I looked up and when I looked up, there was a man peering at me from around the banister of the stairs that I had just come from, right where I had been.
-There was now a person there.
+Molly Horrocks: So I get to the bottom of the stairs.
+I'm at the door, and I hear again, like, this thud sound.
+And this time I look up and, when I looked up, there was a man peering at me from around the banister of the stairs that I had just come from.
+Like, right where I had been, there was now a person there.
 I had never seen this person before.
-They were wearing an Ike jacket, a World War II-era jacket, olive drab, greenish kind of color.
-He was pretty young, in his mid 20s, maybe?
+They were wearing an Ike jacket, like a World War II-era jacket-olive drab, greenish kind of color.
+He was pretty young, in his mid-20s, maybe?
 We made eye contact.
 That's silly.
-Like-
+Like ...

-Lizzie Peabody: Wait, why do you say that's silly?
+Lizzie: Wait, why do you say that's silly?

-Molly Horrocks: Just because he wasn't real.
+Molly Horrocks: Just because, like, he wasn't real.
 He wasn't an alive person.
-It was just an awareness.
-This was not a living person.
-This is just something else.
-But we made eye contact.
+It was just like an awareness, like this was not a living person, this is just something else.
+But, like, we made eye contact.
 I didn't feel scared.
-It was just...
-It just was.
+It was just-it just was.
 And he seemed like he was just kind of curious.
-It was very strange, actually, how natural it all felt.
-And then I just left.
-I just opened the door and I left.
-And the door that I was going to go through opens up to the World War II section and I told the mount maker was there already waiting for me.
-I was like, "I think I just saw a ghost."
-And she's like, "I don't doubt it.
-A lot of the staff have had some kind of weird experiences, so..."
+It was very strange, actually, like how natural it all felt.

+Molly Horrocks: And then I just left.
+Like, I just opened the door and I left.
+And the door that I was gonna go through opens up to the World War II section.
+And I told the mount maker who was there already waiting for me, and I was like, "I think I just saw a ghost."
+And she's like, "Yeah.
+I don't doubt it.
+A lot of the staff have had some kind of weird experiences.
+So ..."

-Lizzie Peabody: I started asking around.
-And once I did, these weird experiences came flooding in.
-Experiences that are hard to define, hard to talk about, especially in an institution founded on the principles of scientific discovery.
+Lizzie: So I started asking around.
+And once I did, these weird experiences came flooding in-experiences that are hard to define, hard to talk about, especially in an institution founded on the principles of scientific discovery.
 These are the Smithsonian stories exchanged behind closed doors, whispered between colleagues, the stories that can cause scientists and rigorous academics to question their own eyes and ears.
-So ,this time on Sidedoor, we are getting Spooked at the Smithsonian.
+So this time on Sidedoor, we are getting spooked at the Smithsonian.
 We'll venture into the back hallways of museums, an old house in the woods, and the National Zoo after dark, for a collection of ghost stories you won't find anywhere else.
-Stick around, if you dare.
+Stick around-if you dare!

-Lizzie Peabody: Smithsonian ghost stories date back over 100 years to the very first secretary of the Smithsonian, Joseph Henry.
+Lizzie: Smithsonian ghost stories date back over a hundred years to the very first secretary of the Smithsonian, Joseph Henry.